 How should parents who can't find formula feed their babies?

-Parents across the U.S. are struggling to find baby formula, spending hours driving to local stores and scouring shelves in search of nutrition to bring home to their children.
+Parents across the U.S. are struggling to find baby formula, spending hours driving to local stores and scouring shelves in search of nutrition for their children.

-Millions of babies across the U.S. rely on formula, and more than 40% of the most popular brands are sold out at stores across the nation, according to an analysis of grocery stock from Datasembly.
+Millions of babies rely on formula, and more than 40% of the most popular brands are sold out at stores across the nation, according to an analysis of grocery stock from Datasembly.

-For parents who can't get their hands on their babies' usual formula products, pediatricians and maternal health experts offer their advice, including what not to do amid a national baby formula shortage.
+For parents who can't get their hands on their babies' usual formula products, pediatricians and maternal health experts have some advice on do's and don'ts amid the shortage.

 Try whole cow's milk

-For most babies who don't have special needs and are six months or older, whole cow's milk is a safe alternative to formula, so long as it is only used as a substitute for a short period of time, according to Dr. Steven Abrams, a professor of pediatrics at the Dell Medical School at The University of Texas at Austin.
+For most babies who don't have special needs and are six months or older, whole cow's milk is a safe alternative to formula as long as it is only used as a substitute for a short period of time, according to Dr. Steven Abrams, a professor of pediatrics at the Dell Medical School at The University of Texas at Austin.

 "But for babies under six months of age, it's a real problem, especially in the first few months.
 Whole cow milk is not a good alternative, nor are adaptive cow milk formulas," Dr. Abrams told CBS MoneyWatch.